JackDougherty/bookdown-test/docs/bookdown-test.md

 <img src="images/1937-holc-hartford-map.png" alt="Use large original PNG sample static image, use out.width to reduce for web edition.
 Create smaller auto_pdf for PDF edition.
 Option to add *Markdown* formatting, [links](http://google.com), but NO footnotes in captions due to PDF edition errors." width="500" />
 <p class="caption">
-Image 2.1: Use large original PNG sample static image, use out.width to reduce for web edition.
+Figure 2.1: Use large original PNG sample static image, use out.width to reduce for web edition.
 Create smaller auto\_pdf for PDF edition.
 Option to add *Markdown* formatting, [links](http://google.com), but NO footnotes in captions due to PDF edition errors.